América Ibérica

 Somos

 “Somos” (We Are) is the first video installation commissioned by the National Museum of the American Latino.
-On its first week it inspired over 6 million dollars in donations for the museum.
+On its first week it inspired over 6 million dollars in donations for the institution.

-“Somos” explores the diversity and complexity of the Latino identity in the United States, and is on display at the National Museum of American History, in the Molina Gallery, at 1300 Constitution Ave NW, Washington DC.
+“Somos” explores the diversity and complexity of the Latino identity in the United States, and it was on display at the National Museum of American History, in the Molina Gallery, at 1300 Constitution Ave NW, Washington DC (2022-2025).

 “Somos” includes 150 portraits of US Latinos #shotoniphone.

-“Somos” is a 15 minute video installation that explores the diversity and complexity of the Latino experience in the US.
-It was produced between 2019 and 2021, and it includes interviews with 19 Hispanic subjects that present different views on latino identity.
-The installation premiered on the opening of the Molina Family Gallery, on June 18, 2022, at the National Museum of American History in Washington DC.
+“Somos” is a 15-minute video installation, produced between 2019 and 2021, featuring interviews with 19 Hispanic participants who share diverse perspectives on Latino identity.
+The work premiered on June 18, 2022, at the opening of the Molina Family Latino Gallery at the National Museum of American History in Washington, D.C.

-The installation prompted a 5 million dollar donation by Walmart.
-Pepe Estrada, Director of Constituent Relations for the company wrote: “The gallery includes an eye-opening new project titled “Somos,” named for the Spanish verb “We are,” which captures the rich diversity of the Latinx experience, from unique immigration stories to the different races, identities and nationalities that make up the community.”
+“The gallery includes an eye-opening new project titled ‘Somos,’ named for the Spanish verb ‘we are,’ which captures the rich diversity of the Latinx experience, from unique immigration stories to the different races, identities, and nationalities that make up the community.”